Derek G Medina, experienced Family Law, Real Estate attorney in Port Angeles, WA with 7 reviews

 3

-“I was, and still am, totally impressed with Mr. Medina's commitment to providing his clients with outstanding service (the best I have experienced).”
+“I was, and still am, totally impressed with Mr. Derek Medina's commitment to providing his clients with outstanding services (the best I have ever received).”

 Cons